2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 ETAs will typically be placed at high schools that are mostly located in remote areas.

 ETAs should expect to encounter various daily challenges, such as power outages, language and cultural differences, unwanted attention and lack of proper health care facilities.
-Local attitudes toward gender, religious, race, ethnicity, sexual orientation and other layers of identity can be unexpected and discomforting, but they can also be seen as opening opportunities to have rewarding and fruitful discussions and exchanges of opinion to better understand and educate one another.
-ETAs are expected to be prepared to negotiate these differences with maturity, diplomacy and respectful manner.
+Local attitudes toward gender, religion, race, ethnicity, sexual orientation and other layers of identity can be unexpected and discomforting, but they can also be seen as opening opportunities to have rewarding and fruitful discussions and exchanges of opinion to better understand and educate one another.
+ETAs are expected to be prepared to negotiate these differences with maturity, diplomacy and mutal respect.
 ETAs are also expected to observe all security, safety and health practices appropriate for a developing country.

 Supplementary Project